 The following architecture requirement shall be supported:

+- The system should support procedures to handle the overload from signalling between UE and network.

+- The system should support procedures to handle the overload from data transmission via the user plane.

 - The system should support procedures to handle the overload from data transmission via the control plane (if data transmission via control plane is agreed as a feature in 5GS).

 - The system should allow Exception Report during overload control.